aromanenko-dev/devsite-assistant/README.md

   # Start Ollama service
   ollama serve

-  # Pull the required model (in a new terminal)
+  # Pull a recommended model (in a new terminal)
+  ollama pull mistral  # Recommended for M2/M3 MacBooks
-  ollama pull llama3.1:8b
+  # or: ollama pull llama3.1:8b
+  # or: ollama pull phi (for fastest/lightest)
   ```

 ### Optional (for cloud LLM instead of Ollama)